accosmin/nano/README.md

 * **batch** - a single iteration typically consists of a pass through all training samples.
 There are several options available: *L-BFGS*, conjugate gradient descent (*CGD*) and gradient descent (*GD*).

+* **mini-batch** - an iteration or *epoch* consists of running an optimization algorithm (LBFGS, CGD, GD) for a randomly selected sub-set of samples.
+It can be faster than the batch approach, however the convergence (even to a local minimum) is not guaranteed.

 ## Usage

 ### Compilation